 🖥️ Possession or Distribution of CSAM (Sexual Performance by a Child)

-Florida law refers to these offenses as sexual performance by a child under § 827.071, commonly known in search terms as “child pornography.”
+Florida law refers to these offenses as sexual performance by a child under § 827.071, commonly searched online as “child pornography.”

-These cases are aggressively prosecuted and often involve:
+These cases are aggressively prosecuted and typically involve:

 • Search warrants for electronic devices